unpoly/unpoly-site/README.md

 - Check out the repo
 - Make sure that the symlink `vendor/unpoly-local` points to a copy  of the source codes for the Unpoly framework.
-By default it is expected that the `unpoly` and `unpoly-site` repositories are checked out in the same parent folder:
+By default it is expected that the `unpoly`, `unpoly-site`, and `unpoly-rails` repositories are checked out in the same parent folder:

       projects/
         unpoly/
         unpoly-site/
+        unpoly-rails/

 - Make sure you have recent build compiled in `unpoly/dist`.
 Otherwise run `npm run build` in the `unpoly` directory.
 - Install the Ruby version from `.ruby-version`